Saving your image correctly and avoiding too much file compression.

-When it comes to photo repairs you may scan in an image from a print, slide or negative and your scanning software does it all for you, its simple you just hit the go button and the job is done.
-Have you ever looked at the settings within the software to see how the software is saving your image? or if it gives you any options to alter the way the file is saved or scanned?
+When it comes to photo repairs you may scan in an image from a print, slide or negative and your scanning software does it all for you.
+Simple you just hit the go button and the job is done.
+Have you ever looked at the settings within the software to see how the software is saving your image?
+Does it gives you any options to alter the way the file is saved or scanned?
 Saving without compression or little compression is the best way to preserve detail in your image.
-A JPEG file is a “lossy” format, or a format where data is discarded in order to save space when saving.
+A JPEG file is a “lossy” format, or a format where data is discarded in order to save space.
 The higher the compression the more data is thrown away and the less detail there will be in your image.

 There is no excuse these days, when hard disks are so very cheap to save your image with any other setting other than the best.
 It might be worth examining the software that came with your scanner or camera and check that you do have the option to change the way it saves and what format it saves your images in.
 Phrases to look for in the manual or software settings are “best setting” or the “lowest compression“, “lossless format” or “large file size“.
 You get the idea but do look for the top setting.
 Try to scan you image so that the longest side of the photo ends up at around 3000 pixels long, just scan the photo not the whole scanner bed.
 To do this your scanner software should allow you draw a box around the bit you want to scan after making a quick scan pass to show you whats is on the scanner.

 To do this measure your photo in inches.